jsreport/docs/docs/get-started.md

 </div>
 ```

 You can see it is just html with handlebars binding to the sample data you previously created.
 Now you can click the `Run` button in the jsreport designer and it should preview a pdf in the right pane.
-This is because you previously selected `phantom-pdf`, which automatically converts html into pdf.
+This is because you previously selected `chrome-pdf`, which automatically converts html into pdf.

 To make it a little bit more complex, let's add a tax calculation to the template.
 To do so, you will need to define a custom javascript function calculating tax from the original price.
 Such a function can be added to the bottom panel in jsreport studio: